gbr-dms/rimrep-documentation/README.md

 ## What is GBR DMS?

-RIMReP DMS is an Open Geospatial Consortium (OGC) API service and analysis-ready, cloud-optimised (ARCO) repository for data and metadata relevant to the management of the Great Barrier Reef.
-RIMReP DMS offers services to allow the discovery of the data and the interaction with external systems.
+GBR DMS is an Open Geospatial Consortium (OGC) API service and analysis-ready, cloud-optimised (ARCO) repository for data and metadata relevant to the management of the Great Barrier Reef.
+GBR DMS offers services to allow the discovery of the data and the interaction with external systems.

 In simple terms, GBR DMS is a data system that aims to be a "one-stop-shop" for all data related to the Great Barrier Reef World Heritage Area, which can be easily accessed by the Great Barrier Reef Marine Park Authority (GBRMPA) to support  evidence-based management strategies.
 All datasets have a standard format regardless of their origin, which not only facilitates access to data, but also their analysis as it removes the need to understand and parse different data formats.

 Datasets that have an open licence are publicly available in the GBR DMS, while datasets that have a restricted licence are only available to users that have been granted access to them by the data provider.